BoredCraft/ComicViewer/README.md

 Only for desktop devices, for mobile devices scrolling instead.

+### Changing current reached page (Value from the left side of slash "/" of the top of the webpage)
+If you know what page you reach, you can type the number of that page.

+Either press Enter or click somewhere to load another image.

+On mobile, only when you tap somewhere in the webpage , the image will load, otherwise will not.

 P.S.
 Not a good NSFW artist, not a good programmer, but a very good meat beater